 2-Meets School's achievement level of "improved and maintained" is above 62.7% for math and 67.0% for reading.
-X 1-Partially Meets School's achievement level of "improved and maintained" is above 50%
+X 1-Partially Meets School's achievement level of "improved and maintained" is above 50% 0-Does Not Meet School's achievement level of "improved and maintained" is below 50%

-0-Does Not Meet School's achievement level of "improved and maintained" is below 50% Evidence / Source: North Star Academic Progress Analysis: MCA's were not conducted in 2020 due to the COVID-19 pandemic.
+Evidence / Source: North Star Academic Progress

+Analysis: MCA's were not conducted in 2020 due to the COVID-19 pandemic.
 The results shown here reflect the 2019 MCA administration.
-Math 62.4, Reading 66.7
+Although the school's reading score was higher than that of the statewide average, a score of "partially meets" was awarded because the school's math score was below the 67% threshold.